xcube-dev/xcube/docs/source/webapi.rst

 Later versions of API will also allow for xcube dataset management including generation, modification, and deletion of xcube datasets.

-The complete description of all available functions is provided in the in the `xcube Web API reference`_.
+The complete description of all available functions is provided via openapi.html after starting the server locally.
+Please checkout the :doc:`examples/xcube_serve` to learn how to do access it.

 The web API is provided through the *xcube server* which is started using the :doc:`cli/xcube_serve` CLI command.